itledevs/cparrun/README.md

 Could be used as **command line utility** or **python module**.
 Command line utility mode could interpret arguments as multiple combinations or run in parallel set of lines from stdin as shell commands.

-Output results are in **JSON** format with separated stdout, stderr, return_code, status.
+Output results are in **JSON** format with separated stdout, stderr, return_code, status. \
-In case of python module the result will be list of dicts and the same structure.
+In case of python module the result will be list of dicts and the same structure. \
-Main purpose: parallel debugging/troubleshooting, mass checking or just use with slow or unstable network/corporate utilities.
+Main purpose: parallel debugging/troubleshooting, mass checking or just to use with slow or unstable network/corporate utilities in parallel for more perfomance.
+Added timeout to avoid eternal freezing or long execution of utilities.
 Started like a parallel manager for mass invocation thousands of external utilities from python, evolved to a python module and then to a cli utility.
 Outputting results in JSON format greatly simplifies any further automatic data processing.
 For example you could filter from thousands some kind of "failed" and re-run them again and again (simple jq filter example is given below).

 ## Installation
 ```sh